 Tommy and Yvette Edmondson Distinguished Service Award

 This award was initiated in 1993, to recognize members who have displayed exceptional efforts that support the professional goals and enhance the stature of ASLO.
 In 2009, the award was renamed the Tommy and Yvette Edmondson Distinguished Service Award, in recognition of their long and remarkable service to the society.
-While this award is intended for individuals, under exceptional circumstances the awards committee may consider a pair/team.
+While this award is intended for individuals, under exceptional circumstances a pair/team may be considered.

 Contact the ASLO President indicating the justification for the nomination and the names of those supporting it.

 Previous Distinguished Service Award recipients

 John Dolan (2016), in recognition of his outstanding and extended contributions to the L&O Bulletin and to ASLO through his overall service.

 Helen Schneider Lemay and the Schneider Group, Inc. (2011), for extraordinary service in support of ASLO members, the operation of the ASLO Board of Directors, and the implementation of ASLO projects and strategic plan.
 Their outstanding service has rendered Helen Schneider and The Schneider Group a pillar and a symbol of the healthy scientific society they have contributed to develop.